Curran

 1. What is a rug pad?

-2. Do I need a rug pad for an area rug?
+2. Is a rug pad necessary for an area rug?

 3. Do I need an attached or loose rug pad?